Susan Cullinan, M.D.

-Winter isn't only inconvenient, it can be treacherous.
-The cold, ice and snow add complexities to our lives and potentially to our health.
-Sickness, frostbite and accidents are all things to consider when entering into another chilly Minnesota winter.
+Winter is beautiful, but it can be treacherous.
+The cold, ice and snow add complexities to our lives and potentially our health.
+There are many things that can happen during the season that can cause people to end up in the Emergency Department.
 Here is some advice to keep you healthy and safe.

-- Pay special attention to protecting the feet, hands, head, ears and nose from extreme low temperatures
+- Pay special attention to protecting feet, hands, head, ears and nose from extreme low temperatures.

-- Stay well hydrated if you are going to be spending any length of time in the cold outdoors
+- Stay well-hydrated if you are going to spend any length of time in the cold outdoors.

 Watch out for signs of frostbite

-Frostbite is a very serious condition.
+Frostbite is a serious condition.
 The first step to preventing frostbite is to know when you're most at risk.
-Your risk is higher if you smoke, have a blood vessel disease like diabetes, aren't wearing proper clothing, are dehydrated or fatigued, and if you're at a higher altitude.
+Your risk is higher if you smoke, have a blood vessel disease like diabetes, aren't wearing proper clothing, are dehydrated or fatigued and if you're at a higher altitude.

 Take these measures to prevent frostbite once you understand your risk: